ipobletev/discord-bot-chat/README.md

 # Discord bot chatGPT

-Discord bot implementation that uses the ChatGPT API (default model: gpt-3.5-turbo).
+Discord bot implementation that uses the openIA chatgpt (default model: gpt-3.5-turbo) and Image generation dall-e 2.

-The user must be in a voice channel, they can talk to the bot via text using the **charisma chat "message"** command in the same voice text channel.
+Chatgpt: The user must be in a voice channel, they can talk to the bot via text using the **charisma chat "prompt"** command in the same voice text channel.
 The bot will join that channel and respond with voice and text.

+Dall-E 2: via text using the **charisma img "prompt"** command it respond in the same channel with the image

 ## Installation: